DaKoala/portfolio/README.md

 ### About Me

-There is a short description of Billy.
+There is a short description of Billy and his tech stacks.

-### Gallery

-There are multiple cards on this page with each card representing a project developed by Billy.

-### Project
+### Projects

-Introduce a project developed by Billy.
-Description, images and video clips can be found on this page.
+Projects developed by Billy can be found in this page.
+They are mainly web projects.

+### Games

+Games developed by Billy can be found in this page, each having a short demo.

+### Homework

+Quick introduction of some mini webpages developed by Billy can be found here.
+They are weekly assignments finished by Billy when he took the course **Introduction To Web Development** at *NYU Tandon School of Engineering* from September 2018 to December 2018.

 ## Tech Components